alexalemi/blog.alexalemi.com/non-equilibrium.md

 Let's see if we can very quickly prove the Jarzynski Equality and related non-equilibrium statistical mechanics results.
 Much like the mathematical underpinnings of thermodynamics are pretty mathematically simple, e.g. the existence of a convex surface on which mixed partial derivatives commute, I believe most of the results in non-equilibrium statistical mechanics are similarly due to a rhetorical reinterpretation of a simple mathematical manipulation.

+This post will assume some familiarity with physics.

 ## Basic Facts

 The underlying math in our case are two facts, one that probability distributions are normalized: